Azure-Samples/react-component-toolkit-openai-demo/README.md

 1. cd react-component-toolkit-openai-demo
 1. Run `azd auth login`
 1. Run `azd up` - This will provision Azure resources in your specified azd environment.
-    * For the target location, the regions that currently support the models used in this sample are **East US**, **South Central US**. or **West Europe** For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)
+    * For the target location, the regions that currently support the models used in this sample are **East US**, **South Central US**, or **West Europe** For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

 > NOTE: It may take a minute for the services to be provisioned and te application to be fully deployed.
 1. After the services have been successfully provisioned, a post-provision script would automatically execute doing the following: